 Upload data and build comparisons

 New projects can be created from the project dashboard.
 Use the question builder to define your comparisons before being prompted to upload the data.
-If you need to split out your data, switch into the Data Library view to do so.
+If you need to split out your data, switch to the Data Library view to do so.

 Derive interesting insights

-After allowing the algorithms to fire behind the scenes, the platform will produce an output of the statistically significant differences and similarities between your data sets.
+After allowing the algorithms to fire away behind the scenes, the platform will produce an output of the statistically significant differences and similarities between your data sets.

 This represents all of the things that are potentially important, and then it is about extracting the most relevant, interesting and actionable bits onto insight cards that convey the key themes of the research.